dbakewel/netbots/README.md

 ## Coordinates and Angles

-The game is played on a TODO
+The game is played on a square grid.
+By default the grid is 1000 units on each side with (x=0,y=0) in the bottom left corner.
+Angles are always in radians with 0 radians in the positive x direction and increasing counter-clockwise.

+!(arena.png)

 ## Demo Robots